jameshughes89/cs102/src/site/outline.rst

 We reserve the right to use similarity detection software to detect possible cheating cases.

 Assignment Due Dates
 ====================

 The date and exact time assignments are due will be given in the assignment specifications.

 No submissions will be taken after the due date; there are no late submissions.
-All submissions after the exact due date will result in a mark of zero and will not be evaluated.
+All submissions after the due date will result in a mark of zero and will not be evaluated.

 No extensions will be given for assignments.